hwsc-org/hwsc-org.github.io/wikis/app-gateway/epics.md

 3. Chrome dials to app-gateway-svc using `"authorization": "Basic " + base64 encoded "<email:password>"`.
 4. app-gateway-svc parses the `email` and `password`.
 5. app-gateway-svc invokes `AuthenticateUser` from the user-svc using `email` and `password`.
-6. user-svc validates the `email` and `password`
+6. user-svc validates the `email` and `password`.
 7. If the `email` and `password` are valid:
-    1. user-svc generates or grabs an existing `AuthToken`
+    1. user-svc generates or grabs an existing `AuthToken`.
-    1. user-svc returns `codes.OK` and `identification` to app-gateway-svc.
+    2. user-svc returns `codes.OK` and `identification` to app-gateway-svc.
-    2. app-gateway-svc finalizes the authentication.
+    3. app-gateway-svc finalizes the authentication.
-    3. app-gateway-svc performs context metadata sanitization.
+    4. app-gateway-svc performs context metadata sanitization.
-    4. app-gateway-svc returns the `token_string`
+    5. app-gateway-svc returns the `token_string` to Chrome.
+    6. Chrome invokes `GetUser` from app-gateway-svc - [link](https://hwsc-org.github.io/wikis/app-gateway/epics.html#getuser)
+    7. Chrome redirects to the user's page.
 8. If the `email` and `password` are invalid:
     1. user-svc returns the appropriate error code.
     2. app-gateway-svc forwards the error code.